FoxUSA/Sample-CloudFormation/README.md

 ## Why should you listen to me
 - I have 3 AWS certs one of which is a pro level.
 - I work in Professional Services so I basically do the same thing over and over with dozens of clients.
-This is the best way to date to wire stuff up.
+This is the best way I have found to wire stuff up.
+This is OpenSource so if you have a better way please open an issue or a Pull Request.
 - I have a classic Computer Science background.
 I prefer simplicity and first principal thought.
 Buses are used by hardware engineers over something like a full wire mesh do to simplicity and economic constraints.
 All I have done is simply realize you can do that with security groups.

 ## License